tramarobin/fctSnPM/README.md

 ### In two dimensions ###
-Here are the outcomes for a 2way ANOVA with 2 repeated measures in 2 dimensions
-.\fctSPM\Examples\D2_ANOVA2_2rm.m
-The maps represent the time-frequency analysis of vibratory signal quantified with two devices (ACC and US), and for two muscle activations (Relaxed and Contracted).
+The output of `D2_ANOVA2_2rm.m` for a 2way ANOVA with 2 repeated measures in 2 dimensions is as follows The maps represent the time-frequency analysis of vibratory signal quantified with two devices (ACC and US), and for two muscle activations (Relaxed and Contracted).

 ANOVA results: Red clusters circled in white are the zone of significant effects.
 There are mains and interaction effects.